-This pays out a lump sum if you die within a specified term and also pays out at the end of the term.
+Endowment insurance pays out a lump sum if you die within a specified time period and also pays out at the end of the term.
 So this type of life insurance builds up an investment value.
 You will have taken out this type of insurance in the past if you’ve had an endowment mortgage (where you only pay the interest to the mortgage lender and the rest is invested in a life insurance policy).
 Some endowment policies will pay out on diagnosis of a critical illness.

 If you’re paying regular premiums for the policy (each month, for example), the insurance continues for as long as you keep up the premiums.
 If you stop paying, the cover stops unless you have a waiver of premium benefit.